i2p/i2p.firefox/README.md

 End-to-End Windows build process using Cygwin
 ---------------------------------------------

+I highly recommend you look into the Chocolatey package manager, which makes it much easier to configure these tools and keep them up to date.

 **Prerequisites:** You need to have OpenJDK 14 or greater installed and configured with your `%JAVA_HOME%` environment variable configured and `%JAVA_HOME%/bin` on